PawelKopec15/ghosthaus/episodes/README2.txt

 ================================================================================

 Now, for the "body part"
-The "body" part begins after #data and is the last part of .txt file.
+The "body part" begins after #data and is the last part of .txt file.
 No # will be accepted after #data.
 This is where the level layout lies.
 Once the program finds #data, it will try to fetch y lines of x characters, where y and x have been previously set by #height and #width.
 If there are less